SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 •	How do product dimensions and weight relate to freight cost?
 •	Do heavy or large products lead to longer delivery delays?

-Visualisations were created to assist with the analysis, which were published on a dashboard in the PowerBI Service.
-Recommendations for the business were made based on the analysis.
+Visualisations were created to assist with the analysis.
+These have been published on a dashboard in the PowerBI Service with screenshots provided in this analysis.
 ---

 <img width="622" height="349" alt="image" src="https://github.com/user-attachments/assets/e594a181-95c0-4fcc-87ff-657fb31fc361" />